Washer Refusing To Spin? Get It Spinning In 11 Easy Steps

 Note that common lid switches cannot be tested with continuity in washers, as they use voltage and have position and close indicators.

-Unplug the washer before you start.
-To inspect the drive belt, you’ll need to access the back or bottom of the washer, depending on your model.
+To inspect the drive belt, you’ll need to unplug your washer and access the back or bottom of the unit, depending on your model.
 Generally, a removable panel will be held in place by screws or clips.

-Once you remove the panel, you should see a rubber belt connecting the motor pulley to the drum pulley.
+Once you remove the panel, you’ll see a rubber belt connecting the motor pulley to the drum pulley.
 The belt should be snug but not overly tight.
 You’ll need to replace it if it appears loose, damaged, or broken.

 Replace the drive belt if it appears loose or damaged

-Next, locate the motor, a cylindrical metal component with wires.
-Using a multimeter to test the motor for continuity, placing the probes on the motor terminals.
+3. Use a multimeter to test the motor for continuity.
+Place the probes on the motor terminals.

 The motor coupling is a critical component that connects the motor to the transmission in older, timer-style washers.